MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Conclusion

-For all input images, we perform RandAug with $N=2$ and $M=5$, resize them to $(256,256)$, and perform center cropping to obtain images of size $(224, 224)$.
+For all input images except for the RefCOCO(+), we perform RandAug with $N=2$ and $M=5$, resize them to $(256,256)$, and perform center cropping to obtain images of size $(224, 224)$.

 For the SNLI-VE dataset, we follow Frozen and PMF and use only the image premise, which means that the input to the model is the image premise + text hypothesis.
-Note that this setting may differ from other works that also use the text premise.

-For the MuSTARD dataset, the overall processing pipeline follows PromptFuse~\cite{liu2022prompt}.
-For the audio modality, we extract WAV audio from the video using a sampling rate of 16,000 Hz.
-We also remove background noise using the Librosa package.
+Note that this setting may differ from other works that also use the text premise. \IEEEpubidadjcol For the MuSTARD dataset, the overall processing pipeline follows PromptFuse~\cite{liu2022prompt}.
+For the audio modality, we extract WAV audio from the video using a sampling rate of 16,000 Hz. \rb{For the experiment with PANNs~\cite{kong2020panns} backbone, audio is resampled at 32,000 Hz to maintain consistency with the PANNs pretraining.} We also remove background noise using the Librosa package.
 For a batch of input, we zero-pad the WAV input to the same length.
-As for the video, while PromptFuse~\cite{liu2022prompt} uses a face detection model to only sample frames where the speaker's face is visible, we evenly sample $8$ frames for all videos in time.
+As for the video, our processing is slightly different from PromptFuse~\cite{liu2022prompt}, which uses a face detection model to sample frames where the speaker's face is visible.
+We instead evenly sample $8$ frames for all videos.
 The sampled frames are resized to $(224, 224)$ for encoding.
+In other words, we represent the raw input of a video as a tensor of shape $(8,3,224,224)$.
 For the text modality, we use the speaker-dependent setting, which means that the speaker's name is visible to the model during both training and inference.
 To achieve this, we simply concatenate the speaker's name to the input utterance string.